Reckoning with the Black Radical Tradition: A Conference in Honor of Jack O'Dell

 - Maurice Weeks, activist and organizer

-This conference is organized by the Harry Bridges Center for Labor Studies, Center for the Study of the Pacific Northwest, and the Simpson Center for the Humanities, with support from the Department of History, the Office of Minority Affairs & Diversity, the University Honors Program, and the Washington State Labor Council, AFL-CIO.
+This conference is organized by the Harry Bridges Center for Labor Studies, Center for the Study of the Pacific Northwest, and the Simpson Center for the Humanities, with support from the Department of History, the Office of Minority Affairs & Diversity, the University Honors Program, the Washington State Labor Council, AFL-CIO, and the A. Philip Randolph Institute, Seattle Chapter.

 Jack O'Dell and the Black Radical Tradition Reading Group